odlgroup/odl/doc/source/guide/faq.rst

 #. **Q:** When adding two space elements, the following error is shown::

-      TypeError: unsupported operand type(s) for +: 'DiscreteLpElement' and 'DiscreteLpElement'
+      TypeError: unsupported operand type(s) for +: 'DiscretizedSpaceElement' and 'DiscretizedSpaceElement'

    This seems completely illogical since it works in other situations and clearly must be supported.
    Why is this error shown?